Migelangel04/cse15l-lab-reports/lab-report-two.md

 }
 ```

-In the Server.java file, I used the file given in Lab 2 to access the server and StringServer.java and start a new server on the local host.
+In the Server.java file, I used the file given in Lab 2 to access the server and StringServer.java to start a new server on the local host (aka my machine).
 I attempted
 to change the domain name of "localhost" to "stringserver" but after conducting research and experimenting, I realized the only way to change
 the server name is to change it using `sudo nano /etc/hosts` on the terminal and then changing the hostname to "stringserver".
 However, the terminals
 at UCSD to do not give sudo commands to the students and modifying it on my machine would change my machine settings, so I stuck with localhost as the hostname.